 The Rap Sessions in Africana Studies are designed for undergraduate students to learn about and explore the broad field of Africana studies.
-The sessions are led by doctoral students from within and outside of Johns Hopkins University who present their dissertation research to undergraduate students in a setting that is at once friendly and informal.
+The sessions are led by doctoral students from within and outside of Johns Hopkins University, who present their dissertation research to undergraduate students in a setting that is at once friendly and informal.
 Students get to ask questions about the research, learn techniques for carrying out their own scholarly investigations, and obtain advice on entering graduate school.
 The sessions feature presentations by doctoral students from different areas of the discipline, thus allowing undergraduate students to learn both about the breadth and the uniqueness of Africana studies.

-If you would like to attend a Rap Session, present your research, or simply get more information, please contact Anne-Marie Livingstone at email@example.com.
+Food and refreshments are served.
+If you would like to attend a Rap Session, present your research, or simply get more information, please contact Anne-Marie Livingstone at firstname.lastname@example.org.

 Fall 2017 Schedule